netpositive-money/netpositive-money.github.io/elm-pages/content/index.md

 netpositive.money is an initiative by bitcoiners who want to contribute to climate change solutions.
 Our goal is to make Bitcoin a net positive money.
-If you want to read a more about our approach, please visit our [about page.](about)
+If you want to read more about our approach, please visit our [about page.](about)

 ## What can you do for me?